Breeding and Raising Arrowhead Puffers

 Just before a fry swims away from the slate, you can see its tail sticking out from the egg.
 The fry, shaped like a ball with a tail, wriggles a few times until it escapes and swims away.
 You might think the “ball” is its yolk sac, but since it seems like the fry eat within a few hours of hatching, I don’t think it is a yolk sac, but instead just the typical shape for puffer babies.

-The Rearing Tank
+Establishing a Rearing Tank

 The fry aquarium can be a relatively small one to start.
 A 12-liter (3-gallon) tank of fresh water mixed with a little water from the parents’ aquarium will work.
 Keep the temperature about 26° to 27°C (79° to 81°F).
 Also put an air-driven filter and an airstone in the aquarium.
 I have found that arrowhead puffers like a relatively high oxygen content.
 In the beginning, set the airstone to have three to five air streams rising; it’s not much, but together with the filter it’s enough to give a little movement in the water without the fry being blown around the tank.